ossf/wg-securing-software-repos/proposals/build-provenance-and-code-signing-for-homebrew.md

 Like with previous Homebrew features, an experimental feature-flagged variant of signature verification may be merged and enabled before it is enabled by default.

-## Full source and build provenance with Homebrew and Sigstore
+## Full source and build provenance for Homebrew

 Bottle signing and subsequent verification unlocks a potential subsequent improvement: because Homebrew performs source builds to produce bottles, Homebrew could also verify signatures for those source artifacts.
 That signature could then be _countersigned_ for by Homebrew's own bottle signatures, effectively producing a strong cryptographic association from the original source artifact (produced by a third-party upstream) to the Homebrew-produced binary artifact.